Surfing in Pacific Ocean

 Pipeline (Oʻahu, Hawaii)

-Pipeline is the most famous wave in the world and the ultimate proving ground.
+Pipeline is one of the most famous surf breaks in the world and the ultimate proving ground.
 Every winter, powerful North Pacific swells slam into Oʻahu’s shallow reef, creating thick, hollow barrels just metres from shore.
 It’s a gladiator arena where the best surfers test their limits and reputations are made—or broken.
 The lineup is fiercely local and extremely competitive, but even watching from the sand is unforgettable.
 Pipeline is the heartbeat of Hawaiian surf culture.

 Teahupoʻo (Tahiti)

 Teahupoʻo is one of the heaviest, most dangerous waves ever surfed.
 The reef is razor-sharp, the barrels are as thick as they are tall, and the consequences of a wipeout are brutal.
 Despite its fearsome reputation, it’s also one of the most beautiful waves on earth: crystal-clear water, lush Tahitian peaks, and a channel where boats float just metres from the action.
-Teahupoʻo is expert-only, but it embodies the raw power of the Pacific.
+Teahupoʻo is strictly for advanced surfers, requiring a high level of skill and experience to handle its challenging reef break and powerful waves.

 Cloudbreak (Fiji)

 Cloudbreak is a jewel of the South Pacific.
 Breaking over a sharp reef, it offers long, powerful lefts with multiple sections—open faces for carving, hollow barrels for chargers, and playful shoulders for intermediates on smaller days.
+Surfers seeking powerful, challenging waves and unforgettable experiences are especially drawn to Cloudbreak.
 It’s remarkably consistent and works at all sizes, from overhead fun waves to 20-foot monsters.
 Accessible by boat from surf resorts, Cloudbreak has earned its place as one of the best waves on the planet.

 Raglan (New Zealand)